Your basket is currently empty!

 Watermelon Peperomia: How to Care For Peperomia Argyreia

 Hello, plant people!
-This week, we’re excited to be talking to you about one of our favourite houseplants – the Watermelon Peperomia.
+We’re excited to be talking to you about one of our favourite houseplants – the Watermelon Peperomia.
 This beautiful plant is a fabulous variety of Peperomia -one of the world’s largest tropical plant families.
 Its stunning characteristic leaves make it a real showstopper.
 Who can resist a houseplant whose leaves look like mini watermelons?
 So cute!

 To help you get started on your Watermelon Peperomia journey, we’ve got all the care tips you need– as well as some fun facts for you to sink your teeth into.
 Enjoy!